+SSY at Faga’alu was increased by 3.9x compared with the natural background.
 Other studies in small, mountainous watersheds have documented one to several orders of magnitude increases in SSY from land use that disturbs a small fraction of the watershed area.
 Urbanization and mining can increase sediment yield by two to three orders of magnitudes in catchments of several km².
 Yields from construction sites can exceed those from the most unstable, tectonically active natural environments of Southeast Asia (Douglas, 1996).
 In Kawela watershed on Molokai, less than 5% of the land produces most of the sediment, and only 1% produces ~50% of the sediment (Risk, 2014; Stock et al., 2010).
 In three basins on St. John, US Virgin Islands unpaved roads increased sediment delivery rates by 3-9 times (Ramos-Scharrón and Macdonald, 2005).

-Disturbances at larger scales have resulted in similar increases in total SSY to coral environments.
+Disturbances at larger scales have resulted in increases in total SSY to coral environments, similar to Faga’alu.
 The development of the Great Barrier Reef (GBR) catchment (423,000 km2) since European settlement (ca.1830) led to increases in SSY by an estimated factor of 5.5x (Kroon et al., 2012).
 Mining has been a major contributor of sediment in other watersheds on volcanic islands with steep topography and high precipitation, increasing sediment yields by 5-10 times in a watershed in Papua New Guinea (Hettler et al., 1997; Thomas et al., 2003).
 In contrast to other land disturbances like fire, logging, or urbanization where sediment disturbance decreases over time, the disturbance from mining is persistently high.
 Disturbance magnitudes are similar to the construction phase of urbanization (Wolman and Schick, 1967), or high-traffic unpaved roads (Reid and Dunne, 1984), but persist or even increase over time.

 While unpaved roads are often identified as a source of sediment in humid forested regions (Lewis et al., 2001; Ramos-Scharrón and Macdonald, 2005; Reid and Dunne, 1984), field observations at Faga’alu suggested that most roads in the urban area were stabilized with aggregate and not generating significant amounts of sediment.
 Other disturbances in Faga’alu included a few small agricultural plots, small construction sites and bare dirt on roadsides.
 Repeated surface disturbance at the quarry is a key process maintaining high rates of sediment generation.
 Given the large distance to other sources of building material, aggregate mining and associated sediment disturbance may be a critical sediment source on remote islands in the Pacific and elsewhere.